prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 //>]
 ```

-We see in this example we needed to use some subtraction logic to make this sorting operation work, but that's not the most intuitive.
+We see in this example we needed to use some subtraction logic to make this sorting operation work, but that's definitely not the most intuitive.
 To make sorting operations a lot easier, we might consider alternatively leveraging the [`d3` library](../packages/d3.md#sorting) to specify the sort order (ascending or descending).